-There are several avenues for further research in this and related areas.
-Firstly, the ableism-IPA conceptual lens has provided and contextualized areas of importance, areas to improve and refine, and a number of areas that are deemed low priority.
+There are a number of avenues for further research in this and related areas.
+Firstly, the ableism-IPA conceptual lens has provided and contextualized areas of importance, areas to improve and refine, and a number of areas which are deemed low priority.
 Secondly, this study has focused upon the managerial perspectives of those within NAs and, as such, the perspectives of the participants and the organizational partners (DSOs, clubs, leagues, charities, etc.) are needed on a similar scale to provide additional data for a more holistic understanding of the area.
 Nevertheless, these findings provide a foundation for both further research and practical action in the development of disability football across Europe.
-Thirdly, greater frequency of inter-organizational partnerships between NAs and organizations at the grassroots with DSOs is required, ensuring that not only players but staff too can experience and learn from different cultural approaches to the development of disability football.
+Thirdly, more partnership work at the grassroots with DSOs is required, ensuring that not only players but staff too can experience and learn from different cultural approaches to the development of disability football.
 We posit that if current exchanges of DSO and NA staff occurs solely at major tournaments, then this limits the possibility of sharing knowledge around grassroots football cultures, which as a separate area of practice could benefit coaches' competencies (knowledge and understanding of disability).
-This learning could then ensure that NAs provide "Football for All" that is not based on the normative expectations of the non-disabled majority who, arguably have always organized football, but one that could facilitate grassroots opportunities for football culture and disability sport culture to learn from each other.
+This learning could then ensure that NAs provide 'Football for All' that is not based on the normative expectations of the non-disabled majority who have always organized football, but could led to the creation of a grassroots opportunity for football culture and disability sport culture to learn from each other.